caoqiming/doc/algorithm/sort/quick_sort.md

 - Space:
   Worst-case scenario: O(n) due to unbalanced partitioning leading to a skewed recursion tree requiring a call stack of size O(n).
   Best-case scenario: O(log n) as a result of balanced partitioning leading to a balanced recursion tree with a call stack of size O(log n).

+## Compared with heap sort

+Although both algorithms have the same asymptotic complexity of O(nlogn), Quicksort's constant factor is generally smaller.
+This means that for the same input size N, Quicksort performs fewer actual operations and requires less execution time.

+The primary reason for this is Locality of Reference in memory access.
+During its partitioning process, Quicksort tends to access elements sequentially or locally, which allows it to better utilize the CPU cache and significantly increase its speed.

+In contrast, Heapsort has poor cache-friendliness.
+When maintaining the heap structure, element swaps often occur between widely separated array indices (e.g., the root and a leaf), leading to lower overall execution efficiency compared to Quicksort.